 Voice problems occur when vocal pitch, loudness, and/or quality are inadequate or inappropriate for communication.
 Often these problems are accompanied by pain or discomfort, vocal fatigue, vocal strain, or increased effort to produce voice, during or after speaking or singing.
 Causes and contributing factors include vocal abuse (e.g. yelling, speaking over noise or across a distance), misuse (e.g. using an excessively deep voice pitch), poor breath support patterns, dehydration, allergies, post-nasal drip, thyroid problems, stress, and laryngopharyngeal reflux (stomach acid backing up into the larynx).
 Signs of a voice problem can include hoarseness lasting more than two weeks, breathiness, frequent throat clearing, voice breaks, change in speaking pitch, loss of high singing range, and/or loss of vocal projection.
 Conditions relating to voice problems include swollen or thickened vocal folds (vocal cords), varices (swollen blood vessels), vocal fold hemorrhage, and lesions on the vocal folds such as nodules (“nodes”), polyps, cysts, or contact ulcers.
 Other conditions include paresis (weakness) or paralysis of the vocal folds, and functional dysphonia, i.e., the structure of the vocal folds is normal, but the muscles of the voice mechanism are being used with too much, or too little, force, resulting in voice problems.

 At the Professional Voice Care Center, a licensed speech-voice pathologist evaluates your vocal function and designs an individualized program of vocal rehabilitation therapy, vocal hygiene and vocal abuse reduction to treat your voice problem.
 We can also help you adhere to an anti-reflux regimen of diet and lifestyle changes, if needed.
 Practice of effective techniques is reinforced through audio feedback, as well as computerized feedback.
 We create a customized home practice program and provide you with printed or CD-recorded therapy exercises.
 (You can even record the therapy exercises on your smart phone or tablet).
 Additionally, the speech pathologist works closely with your ear, nose, and throat (ENT) physician on your personalized voice treatment plan.
-If you are you in search of somewhere to receive a laryngeal massage, then contact the Professional Voice Care Center today for more information!
+If you are in search of somewhere to receive a laryngeal massage, or, would like to schedule an appointment, then contact the Professional Voice Care Center today for more information!

 If you find that a foreign or regional accent has become a hindrance in your professional or personal life, then you may wish to participate in an Accent Modification Program.
 The Center offers the Compton P-ESL Foreign Accent Improvement Program, recognized as one of the most comprehensive programs of its kind.
 You will receive an in-depth, individualized evaluation and phonetic analysis of your recorded speech.
 Your take-home materials include customized practice CDs, pronunciation handouts with target sounds, words, and sentences, and personalized vocabulary that you select from your personal or professional life.
 All evaluation and training programs for foreign accent modification are conducted by a speech-language pathologist who has been trained by the Institute of Language and Phonology to offer the Compton P-ESL Foreign Accent Improvement Program.
 If you wish to reduce a regional accent such as a New York or Long Island accent, our customized Regional Accent Improvement Program can help you as well.
 (For “Noo Yawkuhs,” we offer our very own “Tawk of Lawng Island” accent modification program, featured in Newsday).
 With training and practice, we can all learn to speak with the “No-Accent” accent!
 If you are you in search of somewhere to receive a laryngeal massage then contact the Professional Voice Care Center today for more information!